-- 15.1.10 The design and construction of roadways within the local transportation network shall use sound access management principles and shall be in accordance with the County Servicing Standards. - 15.1.11 Roads not identified as arterial and collector roads within the Map 9: Conceptual Transportation Network are considered local roads which are intended to provide access and egress to local traffic only.
-Direct lot access to arterial and collector roads should be avoided. - 15.1.12 Local Plans contemplated by this Plan and/or proposals for subdivisions where serviced with an internal local road system, should provide a minimum of two access points for vehicular traffic. - 15.1.13 The designation and design of local roads within the transportation network, including classification, street sizing, and intersection/access spacing, shall be determined at the time of Local Plan preparation.
+- 15.1.10 The design and construction of roadways within the local transportation network shall use sound access management principles and shall be in accordance with the County Servicing Standards. - 15.1.11 Roads not identified as service roads or major/minor collector roads within the Map 09: Transportation Network are considered local roads which are intended to provide access and egress to local traffic only.
+Direct lot access to major and minor collector roads should be avoided. - 15.1.12 Local Plans contemplated by this Plan and/or proposals for subdivisions where serviced with an internal local road system, should provide a minimum of two access points for vehicular traffic. - 15.1.13 The designation and design of local roads within the transportation network, including classification, street sizing, and intersection/access spacing, shall be determined at the time of Local Plan preparation.
 Local roads shall be designed in accordance with the urban or rural cross section requirements established by the County.